 News · Equipment

 On April 7, 2026 Joola filed a patent-infringement action with the International Trade Commission against eleven paddle brands.
 The filing centers on Joola's propulsion-core technology, the horseshoe-shaped EVA ring that wraps around the inside of the paddle face rather than fully filling the core.
-Joola was first to market with the design and holds the patent.
-Companion suits in federal court are also being filed in parallel, per the company's own announcement, to preserve the option of pursuing damages.
+Two days later, on April 9, Joola brought parallel infringement lawsuits against the same eleven respondents in six federal district courts: Northern District of California, District of Delaware, District of Arizona, District of Colorado, Eastern District of Missouri, and Southern District of Florida.

 The defendants named in the filing: